MANA, A National Latina Organization: Current activism

-MANA membership
+Membership

 MANA's membership is estimated to be between 1,000 and 3,000 Hispanic and Latinx individuals.
 A multitude of Latinx ethnicities are represented, including (but not limited to) members of Mexican, Puerto Rican, Dominican, Cuban, Central American, South American, and Spanish descent.
 While MANA is an organization for Hispanic women, there are active male members as well.
 The organization is liberal, especially in terms of its original activism, but it is a nonpartisan organization and has liberal, conservative, libertarian, and other politically aligned members and leaders.

 MANA puts a focus on leadership and career development and its members follow a variety of professional careers.
 The majority of women in MANA have pursued higher education, with 80% possessing a Bachelor's degree.
 Additionally, 30% of overall members have both a college and Postgraduate diploma.
 Members work as chief executive officers; elected officials; teachers; staff or founders of nonprofit organizations; health professionals; government workers; artists; lawyers; paralegals; human services and social work professionals; scientists; and other professions.